-We are committed to shining a brighter spotlight on the variety of human issues that overlap with animal advocacy, such as the experiences of animal advocates from marginalized communities, the dangers of slaughterhouse work, or the privileged image of veganism.
+We are committed to shining a brighter spotlight on the variety of human issues that overlap with animal advocacy, such as the experiences of animal advocates from marginalized communities, the dangers of slaughterhouse work, and the privileged image of veganism.
 By providing resources that recognize the myriad of issues that intersect with animal advocacy, we believe Faunalytics can help our movement be more effective.

-Volunteer Program: While our volunteer program already includes animal advocates from around the world, we’re exploring ways of including diverse advocates more intentionally and thoughtfully.
+Volunteer Program: While our volunteer program already includes and welcomes animal advocates from around the world, we’re exploring ways of including diverse advocates more intentionally and thoughtfully.
 We want to provide volunteer opportunities to advocates because they can be an important stepping stone to paid work, but we also recognize that relying on the unpaid labor of volunteers — especially BIPGM volunteers — could become exploitative.
 To avoid this, we share relevant job opportunities with volunteers when they come up and have started incorporating compensation for larger volunteer tasks into our fundraising proposals.

 Policies & Practices: We regularly review our policies and internal practices for how well they help us provide an equitable and inclusive environment within our organization.
 We have recently updated our anti-harassment and non-discrimination policy and are working on identifying other areas where we can continue to improve as an organization.